 A thousand can maximize this opportunity but don’t know how and my intention is to address that.

 I also conduct a three-day intensive business learning tools.
 First of all, I take you in an amazing offshoring and entrepreneurial journey.
 You’ll going to see the different ways you can engage people and services with all the do’s and don’ts. and there’s a lot of wonderful do’s that you aren’t aware of.
 Trust me.
 You will also see simple cost-effective ways to do develop your business or new businesses.
-I really push you to the limit with your business model.
-I will challenge you.
-I will really get your business model into a high-growth model.
-I am a serial entrepreneur.
-I am a bootstrapper which means I’m opposed to borrowing money.
+I really push you to the limit with your business model, I will challenge you and I will really get your business model into a high-growth model.
+I am a serial entrepreneur, and a bootstrapper which means I’m opposed to borrowing money.
 I believe in funding from within.
-I will find a way that you can bootstrap your business model.
+We will find a way that you can bootstrap your business model.
 The ultimate goal for all business owners is simple: Earn an awful lot of money every week and not have to work.
 And the same goes for me – that is my ultimate goal.
 And it is also the same goal I instill to everybody.
 That’s what you need to do.

 To date, about 340 people has come on tour, I run them last year and been trying to run them about 2-3 weeks.
 This year was supposed to be 3-4 weeks but recently, I have three in a row just to clear a backlog again.
 There is just such a demand for it.
 But when we release dates, I do suggest you grab it.